A1igator/RepostCheckerBot/README.md

 # Repost Checker

 # Overview
-This bot is able to notice reposts of any kind(link, text, picture) where it has not been more than 6 months and the original post has not been removed(configurable), report the post, and make a comment with details about the original post.
+This bot is able to notice reposts of any kind(link, text, picture) where it has not been more than a certain number of months and the original post has not been removed(configurable), report the post, and make a comment with details about the original post.
 It can be configured to work with any subreddit.

 # Setup
 1. download python 3.6+